browserengineering/book/book/rendering-architecture.md

         self.window.bind("<Return>", self.press_enter)
 ```

-What we want to do next is to run the rendering pipeline in a separte event.
+What we want to do next is to run the rendering pipeline in a separate event.
 We can do that by *scheduling a render to occur* instead of synchronously
 computing it, via a call to a new method called `set_needs_display`: